Trentino Booking Booking

 Directions

-You park the car at the Valbiolo chairlift parking lot (1884 m) and take the asphalt road on the right up to Ospizio San Bartolomeo or Hotel La Mirandola (1971 m).
-To the left of the hotel, take the SAT 111 trail that steadily climbs up to Malga Valbiolo (2244 m), passing next to the new and charming artificial pond.
-The trail is panoramic and climbs through the meadows of Passo Tonale rich in high-altitude vegetation and curious marmot burrows.
-Near the arrival of the Valbiolo chairlift, there is the Marmot Village, a fun educational path with wooden games and various equipment where children can have fun.
-Malga Valbiolo is also reachable by the convenient Valbiolo chairlift (see here for schedules), open from late June to early September (check opening periods here).
-The return can be done following the dirt road that starts from Malga Valbiolo.
+Park your car at the Valbiolo chairlift parking lot (1884 m) and take the asphalt road on the right to Ospizio San Bartolomeo or Hotel La Mirandola (1971 m).
+To the left of the hotel, follow the SAT trail 111 which steadily climbs to Malga Valbiolo (2244 m), passing by the new and picturesque artificial pond.
+The trail is panoramic and winds through the alpine meadows of Passo Tonale, rich in high-altitude vegetation and curious marmot burrows.

 Public transportation